BJNSTNKVC/laravel-form-components/README.md

 All components are shipped with an ability to highlight component title in case the filed was invalid.
 In order to turn this feature on, add `invalidated-title="true"` to your component of choice.

-If you'd like this feature to be turned on by default for all components, simply add **INVALIDATED_TITLE=true** property to your `.env` file.
+If you'd like this feature to be turned on by default for all components, simply change `invalidated_title` property in your published `form_components.php` file.

 | label-type="column"                                                                           | label-type="row"                                                                        | label-type="floating"                                                                          |
 |-----------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------|